 A closely related topic is Multivariate Regression (MR) where the output is real-valued instead of categorical.
-Hershberger et al. [24] considered the problem of computing a global MR in a vertically partitioned data distribution scenario.
+Hershberger et al. [27] considered the problem of computing a global MR in a vertically partitioned data distribution scenario.
 The authors proposed a wavelet transform of the data such that, after the transformation, the effect of the cross terms can be dealt with easily.
 The local MR models are then transported to the central site and combined to form the global MR model.
-Several other techniques have been proposed for doing distributed MR using distributed kernel regression such as by Guestrin et al. [25] and Predd et al. [26].
+Several other techniques have been proposed for doing distributed MR using distributed kernel regression such as by Guestrin et al. [28] and Predd et al. [29].

-When the scale of the system grows to millions of partitions - as in most modern P2P systems - the algorithms above cease to function.
-Mostly this is because for such large scale systems, no centralization of data, statistics, or models, is practical any longer.
+When the scale of the system grows to millions of network peers - as in most modern P2P systems - the quality of such algorithms degrades.
+This is because for such large scale systems, no centralization of data, statistics, or models, is practical any longer.
 By the time such statistics can be gathered, it is reasonable that both the data and the system have changed to the point that the model needs to be calculated again.
-Thus, classification in P2P networks requires a different breed of algorithms - ones that are fully decentralized, asynchronous and can cope well with dynamically changing data.
+Thus, classification in P2P networks requires a different breed of algorithms - ones that are fully decentralized, asynchronous and can handle dynamically changing data and network.